-As of late January 2023, there were almost 3,700 legal recreational cannabis storefronts in Canada, or slightly less than one store per 10,000 residents at the national level.
+As of late August 2023, there were more than 3,800 legal recreational cannabis storefronts in Canada, or slightly less than one store per 10,000 residents at the national level.

 Some provinces, like the most populated province of Ontario as well as the second-largest cannabis market of Alberta, allow marijuana retail sales by private-sector stores – usually with the provincial government holding a monopoly on wholesale cannabis sales.

 Others, such as Nova Scotia and Quebec, allow cannabis retail sales only through provincial government-owned stores.

 British Columbia has both private-sector and government-operated stores.

 This map was created using retail store and licensing data from cannabis authorities in all 13 of Canada’s provinces and territories.

 Number of Canadian cannabis stores by province or territory

 Updated August 2023

 Most of Canada's population is clustered close to the country's long border with the United States.
 Naturally, the country's distribution of adult-use cannabis follows that population pattern.